 From 1983 to 1997, multiple lectures were held each year under the title Lectura Dantis Newberrania.
 Parts of this series resulted in the two-volume book Lectura Dantis Newberryana, edited by Paolo Cherchi and Antonio C. Mastrobuono (Evanston: Northwestern University Press, 1988).

-Sponsored by the College of Liberal Arts and Social Sciences, DePaul University, the Devers Program in Dante Studies, University of Notre Dame, and the Italian Cultural Institute of Chicago.
+The Newberry’s Dante Lectures are cosponsored with the Devers Program in Dante Studies, University of Notre Dame, and the Italian Cultural Institute of Chicago.

 Upcoming Dante Lecture